 Data is distributed across the drives in one of several ways called “RAID levels”, depending on the level of redundancy and performance required.
 Used in Servers or as NAS / SAN Storage devices.
-Usually, RAID Array’s are used for Business Database, Government sectors, File Servers, Database Servers, Storage or backup device.
-RAID levels data recovery including RAID 0,1,5,6,10,0+1,50,60, RAID 1E, RAIDER, RAID Z, Z2, Z3, Beyond RAID.. are well understood and we have trusted data recovery solution by successfully recovered data from RAID array for various private and government organization.
+Usually, the array’s are used for Business Database, Government sectors, File Servers, Database Servers, Storage or backup device.
+RAID levels data recovery including RAID 0,1,5,6,10,0+1,50,60, 1E, RAIDER, RAID Z, Z2, Z3, Beyond RAID.. are well understood and we have trusted data recovery solution by successfully recovering data from RAID array for various private and government organization.

-Express RAID Data Recovery: We have a quick support team to handle damaged Server and support for business continuity, The Dedicated Express recovery team can handle the issue by completing analysis in 8 Hours of time with detailed quote and time required for data recovery.
-The recovery can be handled within 2 Days for a logical section, firmware, electronic and physical or mechanical recovery can be completed within 15 working days.
+Express RAID Data Retrieval: We have a quick support team to handle damaged Server and support for business continuity, The Dedicated Express recovery team can handle the issue by completing analysis in 8 Hours of time with detailed quote and time required for data recovery process.
+The recovery can be completed within 2 Days for a logical section, firmware, electronic and for physical or mechanical recovery can be completed within 15 working days.
 All data recovery procedures is performed in our 100% Clean Room Lab Environment.

-Data Loss Symptoms in RAID Array / NAS, SAN, DAS and Workstations :
+Data Loss Symptoms in RAID Array / NAS, SAN, DAS & Workstations :

 - Drives and partitions are not accessible or drive mounting failure.